envoyproxy/ratelimit/README.md

 ### Definitions

 * **Domain:** A domain is a container for a set of rate limits.
-All domains known to the rate limit service must be globally unique.
+All domains known to the Ratelimit service must be globally unique.
 They serve as a way for different teams/projects to have rate limit configurations that don't conflict.
-* **Descriptor:** A descriptor is a list of key/value pairs owned by a domain that the rate limit service uses to select the correct rate limit to use when limiting.
+* **Descriptor:** A descriptor is a list of key/value pairs owned by a domain that the Ratelimit service uses to select the correct rate limit to use when limiting.
 Descriptors are case-sensitive.
 Examples of descriptors are:
   * ("database", "users")
   * ("message_type", "marketing"),("to_number","2061234567")